-Prepare a sunny growing location after the final spring frost.
-Cultivate the soil with the garden spade down to a depth of 6 to 8 inches.
-Add 4 inches of compost to the top of the soil and work the compost and the soil completely to mix them.
+Squash plants require rich garden soil.
+Loosen the soil with a garden spade down to a depth of 8 to 10 inches.
+Add 2 or 3 inches of organic material, like compost, on top and work the compost into the soil.
 Rake the soil surface smooth.

-Harvest spaghetti squash before the first autumn frost, when the skins turn yellow.
-The skin should feel firm to the touch.
-Use a sharp knife to cut the squash from the vines, leaving about 3 inches of vine protruding from the squashes.
+Winter squashes are usually ready for harvest in fall before frost arrives.
+The skin should feel firm to the touch, and the stem should be brown.
+Use a sharp garden knife to cut the squash from the vines, leaving about 2 inches of stem attached to the fruit.